 - Deposit that amount of money in your bank account

-Do not use it for anything other than a tool to re-establish credit.
+Please do not use it for anything other than a tool to re-establish credit.
 Only use about 10% of the card’s value.
-If you secured credit card is for 200, only put $20 a month on the card.
-Make you payments on time and the banks will report this to the credit bureaus positively.
+If your secured credit card is for 200, only put $20 a month on the card.
+Make bill payments on time and stay within your credit limits.
+The banks will report this to the credit bureaus positively.

-A request for credit will require you credit information to be pulled.
-Each time a request for credit is made, it will lower you credit score.
-So, don’t apply for a department store, gas, furniture store credit card, until your credit score is much improved.
+Each time to apply for new credit, it affects your credit score.
+So, only apply for new accounts at department stores, gas, or furniture store credit card, once your credit score is much improved.